-- 3. Cleaner Fuels/Additives Use: Eligible cleaner fuels and additives are limited to those verified by EPA and/or CARB to achieve emissions reductions when applied to an existing diesel engine.
-Cleaner fuels include, but are not limited to, biodiesel and other certified alternative fuels.
-The NMED will not fund stand-alone cleaner fuel/additive use.
-For new or expanded use of a cleaner fuel, this funding can cover the cost differential between the cleaner fuel/additive and conventional diesel fuel if that cleaner fuel is used in combination, and on the same vehicle, with a new eligible verified exhaust control or an eligible engine upgrade or an eligible certified engine replacement or an eligible certified vehicle/equipment replacement funded under this program, as described in this Section.
-A list of eligible, EPA-verified cleaner fuels and additives is available at: http://www.epa.gov/verified-diesel-tech/verified-technologies-list-clean-diesel; a list of eligible, CARB-verified cleaner fuels and additives is available at: www.arb.ca.gov/diesel/verdev/vt/cvt.htm .
-The types of fuels and additives (e.g., biodiesel, cetane enhancers) proposed for funding under this category must exist on one of these lists for the specific vehicle/engine application specified in the application and used only for the vehicle/engine applications specified on the list to be eligible for funding. - 4.
-Verified Idle Reduction Technologies: An idle reduction project is generally defined as the installation of a technology or device that reduces unnecessary idling of diesel vehicles or equipment or is designed to provide services (such as heat, air conditioning, or electricity) to vehicles and equipment that would otherwise require the operation of the main drive or auxiliary engine(s) while the vehicle is temporarily parked or remains stationary.
+3. Cleaner Fuels Use: Cleaner fuels include, but are not limited to, biodiesel and other certified alternative fuels.
+The NMED may not fund stand-alone cleaner fuel use.
+For new or expanded use of a cleaner fuel, this funding can cover the cost differential between the cleaner fuel and conventional diesel fuel if that cleaner fuel is used in combination, and on the same vehicle, with a new eligible verified exhaust control or an eligible engine upgrade or an eligible certified engine replacement or an eligible certified vehicle/equipment replacement funded under this program, as described in this Section.

+4. Verified Idle Reduction Technologies: An idle reduction project is generally defined as the installation of a technology or device that reduces unnecessary idling of diesel vehicles or equipment or is designed to provide services (such as heat, air conditioning, or electricity) to vehicles and equipment that would otherwise require the operation of the main drive or auxiliary engine(s) while the vehicle is temporarily parked or remains stationary.
 The reduction in idling will conserve diesel fuel and lower emissions.

-Eligible, EPA verified idle reduction technologies are available at: www.epa.gov/verified- diesel-tech/smartway-technology.
+Eligible, EPA verified idle reduction technologies are available at: www.epa.gov/verified-diesel-tech/smartway-technology.
 The technology categories include:

-- a) auxiliary power units and generator sets (APU/GS); - b) battery air conditioning systems (BAC); - c) thermal storage systems (TSS); - d) electrified parking spaces (truck stop electrification, (EPS/TSE)); - e) fuel-operated heaters, aka Direct Fired Heaters (FOH aka DFH); - f) shore connection systems for locomotives (SCS); and - g) automatic engine shutdown/start-up systems (AESS) for locomotives.
+- a) auxiliary power units and generator sets; - b) battery air conditioning systems, thermal storage systems; - c) electrified parking spaces (truck stop electrification); and - d) fuel-operated heaters, shore connection systems for locomotives, and automatic shutdown/start-up systems for locomotives.